martindstone/pd-to-cloudautomation-lambda/README.md

 - Install the dependencies - `npm install`
 - zip up the contents of this directory (example on Mac: `zip -r myzip.zip *`)

-# Testing the Lambda function
+# Testing the translator function

 You can directly call the Lambda function as shown below.
 Just update the AWS and PagerDuty incident IDs from your environment.